modern-online/latent_intimacies/readme.md

 Other technologies promise to monitor our pets, but plug-and-play surveillance casts them as captives, not peers.
 Giving your cat a voice introduces an alternative context.
 Cats casts the language model as a wearable minor technology.
 Its technical limitations demand patience.
 Rather than inundating users with a barrage of texts and images, Cats yawns and stretches, relaxing into the interval between outputs.

 ### Credits:
 Vytas Jankauskas,
 Paulina Casas,
 Janire Goikoetxea,
 Justin Pickard,
 Moises Ramirez,
 Marbles the Cat

-##### This project has been created as part of Medialab Matadero : Prototyping Lab 03 (2024) : Synthetic Minds
+### Acknowledgements

+‘Latent Intimacies’ was produced as part of Medialab Matadero’s LAB#03 Synthetic Minds Collaborative Prototyping Lab, which ran from January 24–February 10 2024.
+Our heartfelt thanks to Alan Warburton, Patrick Harrison, Irma Pužauskaitė, Laura Forlano, Tim Cowlishaw, Vasundhra Dahiya, Rohit Gupta, David Hayward, Valdis Silins, Charlie Loyd, Michelle Kasprzak, and Murphy (another cat).

+### References
+Andersen, C. U., & Cox, G. (2023).
+Toward a Minor Tech.
+A Peer-Reviewed Journal About, 12(1), 5–9. https://doi.org/10.7146/aprja.v12i1.140431
+Bogost, I. (2012).
+Alien Phenomenology, or, What It’s Like to Be a Thing.
+University of Minnesota Press.
+Fartan, T. S. (2023).
+Rendering post-anthropocentric visions: Worlding as a practice of resistance.
+A Peer-Reviewed Journal About, 12(1), 43–60. https://doi.org/10.7146/aprja.v12i1.140437